 While cutting houseplants back is best to do in early spring, sometimes necessity rules.
 I heavily pruned an elephant ear, the same variety that served as an ambitious groundcover at my folk’s home in Florida, how I miss visiting them there.

 As I chopped away, I apologized to the plant, speaking softly, assuring it would be fine.
 All the while, thinking of dear mom standing behind me in sweep-up detail in her later years as I “tamed the jungle,” she would say in gratitude.

 I’ll continue watering them with rainwater or melted snow for a nitrogen boost (link to why below).
 But no monthly fertilizing from November through February.
 Like garden plants, indoor plants rest over winter, and fertilizers may add unnecessary stress.

-She who loves to garden
+She who loves a garden

 Speaking of Mom, I brought a tiny gift book upstairs to read before sleep.
-She who Loves to Garden is illustrated by Mary Engelbreit with no mention of the author, though only a few tender words oppose her charming illustrations of children in the garden and amongst nature.
+She who Loves a Garden is illustrated by Mary Engelbreit with no mention of the author, though only a few tender words oppose her charming illustrations of children in the garden and amongst nature.
 The heartfelt sentiments mirror my own.

 Gardeners know we merely borrow our dear earth and nourish and respect it as we do all living things.
-Well, maybe not invasive pests that chomp the heck out of things, though they too, I suppose, serve a purpose.
-Instruments in shifting to a new balance, perhaps.
+Well, maybe not invasive pests that chomp the heck out of things, though they too, I suppose, serve a purpose—instruments in shifting to a new balance, perhaps.